 When we use the words “Google Keyword Ranking,” we’re talking about the process of Google deciding our content is relevant to its users’ search queries, as well as the subsequent jostling for top position while competing with similar content.

-Once an article is indexed, it’s up to Google to decide just how much value that article provides to searches.
+Once an article is indexed, it’s up to Google to decide just how much value the article provides to searches.
 If by the grace of the Google Gods, your content is deemed worthy, you’ll find your article on their first page.

-First page ranking means clicks, traffic, leads, and sales, which is why we all work so hard to create highly optimized content.
+First-page ranking means clicks, traffic, leads, and sales, which is why we all work so hard to create highly optimized content.

 But what exactly is Google looking for?